TonyPhipps/Meerkat/README.md

 Remove-Item  $Modules\HAMER-master -Recurse -Force
 ```

+To update, simply run the same block of commands again.

 Functions can also be used by opening the .psm1 file and copy-pasting its entire contents into a PowerSell console.

-To update, simply run the same block of commands again.

 ## Run HAMER

-This command will output results of a scan against localhost to c:\temp\
+This command will output results to C:\Users\YourName\HAMER\

 ```
-Invoke-HAMER -Quick -Output c:\temp\
+Invoke-HAMER
 ```

 ## Analysis